Low Rank Regularization: A Review: Applications of Low Rank Regularization

+The goal of recommender system is leveraging some prior information on user behavior to predict user preferences~\cite{koren2009matrix}.
+The Collaborative Filtering~(CF), as exemplified by low rank matrix learning methods, have proven successful in dealing with this task.
+In order to predicate the preferences of users, one would like to recover the missing values of a rating matrix $\mathbf{M}$.
+Such a task can be solved by using a matrix completion model of the form:

+where $\mathbf{X}$ denotes the complete rating matrix.
+This task is a significant metric for evaluating the performance of matrix completion models and has attached much attention in recent years.
+The main lines of research are rank minimization~\cite{yao2016efficient,DBLP:journals/corr/abs-1708-00146,li2019both} and matrix factorization~\cite{xu2020multi,li2019zero}.
+Particularly, the latter often assumes that the rank $r$ of target matrix is known and replace $\mathbf{X}\in\mathbb{R}^{n\times m}$ with two new variables $\mathbf{U}\in\mathbb{R}^{m\times r}$ and $\mathbf{V}\in\mathbb{R}^{r\times n}$, where $\mathbf{X}=\mathbf{UV}$.
+An overview for solving such a classes of non-convex optimization problems has been provide in~\cite{chi2019nonconvex}.

-\subsubsection{Image Denoising}
+\subsubsection{Image denoising}

 Image denoising, in essence, involves estimating the latent clean image from an noisy image, which is a fundamental problem in low level vision.
-The success of several state-of-the-art image denoising algorithms, such as~\cite{DBLP:journals/tip/DabovFKE07} is based on the exploitation of image nonlocal self-similarity, which refers to the assumption that for each local patch in a natural image, one can find some similar patches to it.
-Intuitively, by vectoring all similar patches as column vectors and stacking them as a matrix, one can obtain a matrix with low rank structure~\cite{DBLP:conf/accv/WangZL12}.
-Using low rank assumption, Gu et al.~\cite{DBLP:conf/cvpr/GuZZF14} propose a low rank approximation model to tackle the problem of image denoising.
-The proposed model based on weighted nuclear norm is as follows:
+The success of several state-of-the-art image denoising algorithms~\cite{DBLP:journals/tip/DabovFKE07,DBLP:conf/cvpr/GuZZF14} is based on the exploitation of image nonlocal self-similarity, which refers to the assumption that for each local patch in a natural image, one can find some similar patches to it.
+Given an noise image, Gu et al.~\cite{DBLP:conf/cvpr/GuZZF14,DBLP:conf/accv/WangZL12} propose to vectorize all similar patches as column vectors and stacking them as a noisy matrix $\mathbf{M}$.
+Further, the clean patches can be recovered by using a RPCA model of the form:

-where $\bm M$ refers to the noisy matrix stacked by all vectorized similar patches, $\|\bm X\|_{w,*} = \sum w_i\sigma_i$ is a non-convex relaxation for rank minimization.
-The Eq.~\eqref{eq:id} is also a variant of Eq.~\eqref{eq:rpca}.
+where $\mathbf{X}$ denotes the clean patches we aim to recover.
 Similar models with different regularizers have been proposed in~\cite{DBLP:journals/tip/HuangDXSB17}, and a different model with similar regularizer has been developed in~\cite{yair2018multi,DBLP:conf/iccv/XuZ0F17}.

-\subsubsection{Image Alignment}
+\subsubsection{Image alignment}

 Image Alignment~(IA) involves transforming various images into a common coordinate system.
-Stacking all transformed images as a matrix, the matrix may be a sum of a approximately low rank matrix $\bm L$, corresponding to aligned images, and sparse matrix $\bm E$, corresponding to noise or the differences among images.
-In praticular, the low rank component and noise component can be split via a RPCA model.
-In order to learn the transformation and aligned images simultaneously, Peng et al.~\cite{DBLP:journals/pami/PengGWXM12} introduce a transformation $\tau$ into RPCA and construct a novel model for IA problems:
+Given a set of images, Peng et al.~\cite{DBLP:journals/pami/PengGWXM12} vectorize each image as a vector $\mathbf{m}$ and stack all vectors as a matrix $\mathbf{M}$.
+The alignment images $\mathbf{X}$ can be recovered by using a model of the form: